Quiver semi-invariants and SAGBI bases: Determinantal semi-invariants

 \subsection{The general case}

-Let $Q$ be an acyclic quiver with dimension vector $\br$.
-Let $Q^{ab}$ denote the Abelianization of the quiver.
+Let $Q$ be an acyclic quiver with dimension vector $\br$, and let $T$ be the maximal diagonal torus in the group $\GL(\br)$.
+Let $Q^{ab}$ denote the abelianization of the quiver.
 Recall that $T$-semi-invariant monomials of Weyl-invariant weights are in one-to-one correspondence with Weyl-invariant collections of arrows.
 The goal of this section is to associate semi-invariants of $Q$ to Weyl-invariant collections of arrows in $Q^{ab}$.
 As in the Grassmannian case, we need tableaux and actions of copies of the Weyl group on tableaux to do this.

 We do this in two steps: \begin{enumerate} \item Partition the arrows into a set of paths $S_P$. \item Assign to the set of paths two tuples of partitions that are linked. \end{enumerate}